samuelroland/javalin-crash-course/README.md

 ]
 ```

-Then an example of users:
+Then an example of users.
+I prepared a model `User.java` inside `models` too.
 ```json
 [
 	{